Angels (TV series)

-Angels is a British television seasonal drama series dealing with the subject of student nurses and was broadcast by the BBC between 1975 and 1983 and was once described as the "Z-Cars of nursing".
+Angels is a British television seasonal drama series dealing with the subject of student nurses, which was broadcast by the BBC between 1975 and 1983.
+It was described as the "Z-Cars of nursing".

 The show's format switched to a twice-weekly soap opera format (although still seasonal) from 1979 to 1983.

 Background and creators

-The show's title derived from the name of the hospital where the series was originally set—St. Angela's, Battersea—although in the early 1980s the scenario changed to Heath Green Hospital, Birmingham.
+The show's title derived from the name of the hospital where the series was originally set – St. Angela's, Battersea – although in the early 1980s, the scenario changed to Heath Green Hospital, Birmingham.
 The series was devised by Paula Milne.
 Early producers included Morris Barry and Ron Craddock.
-The first episode was directed by Julia Smith who became the show's producer in 1979.
+The first episode was directed by Julia Smith, who became the show's producer in 1979.
 Her script editor on the later series was Tony Holland.
 Filming took place at the now demolished St James' Hospital, Balham, London.
 Location filming for the fictional Heath Green Hospital took place at Walsgrave Hospital in Coventry, which has been demolished and replaced on the same site by University Hospital Coventry.
+The 1960s design of the hospital's original "Nursing Home" – a six-storey block of flats and bedsits – forms the Heath Green Hospital graphic in the Angels opening title card.

-Julia Smith enlisted Tony Holland as Angels script editor after the show became a twice-weekly soap.
-Smith and Holland went on to create EastEnders in the 1980s.
-Writers on its first series included Jill Hyem and Anne Valery – who both later co-wrote Tenko – and Adele Rose.
+Smith enlisted Holland as script editor after the show became a twice-weekly soap; the pair went on to create EastEnders in the 1980s.
+Writers on its first series included Jill Hyem and Anne Valery, who both later co-wrote Tenko, and Adele Rose.

 Actors

-The series provided valuable early TV exposure for a variety of young actresses who became better known on British TV, including Fiona Fullerton, Érin Geraghty, Lesley Dunlop, Julie Dawn Cole, Angela Bruce, Clare Clifford and Pauline Quirke.
+The series provided valuable early television exposure for a variety of young actresses who went on to become better known on British TV, including Fiona Fullerton, Érin Geraghty, Lesley Dunlop, Julie Dawn Cole, Angela Bruce, Clare Clifford and Pauline Quirke.
 Additionally, Kathryn Apanowicz, Shirley Cheriton and Judith Jacob all later appeared in EastEnders, with Cheriton playing the particularly prominent role of Debbie Wilkins.
 Mamta Kaash played a key role in the hospital drama Casualty.

 Theme music

-The guitar-driven theme tune, reminiscent of American police dramas of the time, was called Motivation, and was composed and performed by Alan Parker.
+The guitar-driven theme tune, reminiscent of American police dramas of the time, was called "Motivation".
+It was composed and performed by Alan Parker.